Shruti-lab/Stock-market-webapp-microservices/README.md

 ## Introduction

 Stock market applications are essential tools for investors and traders of all levels, from seasoned professionals to everyday users seeking to benefit from the market.
 This project demonstrates how to build a full-stack stock market application following a microservices architecture, focusing on scalability, reliability, and real-time features.
-The frontend connects to multiple backend microservices, offering a modern example suitable for a MERN (MongoDB, Express, React, Node.js) developer portfolio.
+The frontend connects to multiple backend microservices.

 ---